ZihongHe/CNN-based-Person-Detection/README.md

-Video-Specific-Person-Detection based on algorithm similar to Region CNN
+Video-Specific-Person-Detection based on algorithm similar to Region-CNN

 1, how to run